mikestreety/mikestreety/app/content/blog/2020-07-20-live-blog-getting-a-slack-helper-running-with-netlify.md

 ---
-title: Getting a Slack helper running with Netlify&#58; Part 1
+title: "Getting a Slack helper running with Netlify: Part 1"
 date: 2020-07-20
-updated: 2020-07-22
+updated: 2021-03-02
 intro: So I'm a bit of a dinosaur when it comes to web stacks - I'm all about LAMP (Linux, Apache, MySQL, PHP).
 I had an idea for a small little web app and thought it would be the perfect opportunity to give Netlify a go.
+permalink: "blog/live-blog-getting-a-slack-helper-running-with-netlify/"
 tags:
  - Web
  - Javascript
  - Front-end Development
+ - Netlify
 ---

 <div class="info">This post was written as a "Live blog".
 I.e. I was updating as I went.
 There may be typos & coding errors, but the timestamps at the top of each section should help</div>